State fair season is almost here. Many hope for a return to pre-pandemic attendance

 “There’s a lot of buzz about just starting to feel normal again,” said Rebecca Clark, manager of the Illinois State Fair.
 “It’s been a really long two years, especially for fairs.”

-While COVID-19 variants continue to pop up and cause some concern for public health, for the most part the coronavirus is at a low enough risk level for large outdoor events to carry on as they did in 2019.
+While COVID-19 variants continue to pop up and cause concern for public health, for the most part the coronavirus is a low enough risk factor for large outdoor events to carry on as they did in 2019.

-The Iowa State Fair is reinstating it’s “Farm to Fair” dinner.
-It’s a farm to table concept, where 400 fair goers can eat a meal made up of meat, vegetables and other dishes produced in Iowa.
+The Iowa State Fair is reinstating its “Farm to Fair” dinner.
+It’s a farm-to-table concept, in which 400 fairgoers can eat a meal of meat, vegetables and other dishes produced in Iowa.
 And they get to sit with the producers who made it possible.

 “We did not do that last year, because it does put people in close proximity to each other while eating the dinner, so we just didn’t do that,” said Gary Slater, CEO and director of the Iowa State Fair.
 “We’re really excited to have that back.”

-While state fairs are bringing back events, they are not abandoning changes they picked up as part of COVID-19 mitigation strategies.
-Missouri State Fair Director Mark Wolfe said there are a lot more hand washing and sanitizing stations around the fair now, along with other changes.
+While state fairs are bringing back events, they are not abandoning changes they made as part of COVID-19 mitigation strategies.
+Missouri State Fair Director Mark Wolfe said there are a lot more hand-washing and sanitizing stations around the fair now, along with other changes.

 “The way we do our janitorial disinfecting things, we’ve really stepped that up,” Wolfe said.
 “I don’t see us not continuing to do that, regardless.”

-Missouri saw more than 330,000 attend last year’s fair, which is about 10% lower than pre-pandemic levels, but Wolfe is expecting to be back to average this year.
+Missouri saw more than 330,000 attend last year’s fair, which is about 10% lower than pre-pandemic levels, and Wolfe is expecting to be back to average this year.

-While COVID concerns are reduced, state fair directors can’t relax, just yet.
-High inflation is affecting everything from the price of corn dogs and funnel cakes to the gas it takes to get to the fair.
-That has directors, including Rebecca Clark in Illinois, concerned about how it could affect attendance.
+While COVID concerns are reduced, state fair directors can’t relax just yet.
+Inflation is affecting the price of corn dogs and funnel cakes, as well as the gas it takes to get to the fair.
+That has directors, like Rebecca Clark in Illinois, concerned about the impact on attendance.

 “We’ve been proactive in looking for ways to make the fair affordable.
 So we have several days, Monday through Thursday, where adult admission is half-priced,” Clark said.